Developing Reading Skills

 Most of all, whatever you choose to read, enjoy it!

-At Sunnydene Tutoring we have Book Buddies - cuddly toys (mostly ridiculously large!) that the children can take turns to take home, with the understanding that the way to care for Book Buddy is to read to it every day!
+At Sunnydene Tutoring we have Book Buddies - cuddly toys (mostly ridiculously large!) that the children love to read to - secure in the knowledge that the way to care for a Book Buddy is to read to it every day.

 This simple idea even has many of my less enthusiastic readers snuggly up and reading with their Book Buddy!